 Although greatly under appreciated by the medical community, peripheral neuropathy (PN) has long been recognized as a ‘potential’adverse event of the FQ’s.

-Because doctors often do not realize that the FQ’s can cause debilitating PN or the delayed onset separates cause and effect, the true the frequency of occurrence is poorly quantified.
+Because doctors often do not realize that the FQ’s can cause debilitating PN or the delayed onset separates cause and effect, the true the frequency of occurrence is poorly documented.

 The manifestation of PN by the FQ’s is broad and encompasses single and multiple mononeuropathies as well as polyneuropathy (2).
 This diverse manifestation usually involves sensory disturbances affecting the nerves ranging between hypoesthesia to hyperesthesia.
 Often, this greatly affects sufferer’s functionality limiting their ability and quality of life.

-PN has always been identified as an adverse drug event to the FQ’s through spontaneous reports but the exact mechanism remained uncertain for many years.
+While PN has always been identified as an adverse drug event, medical professionals usually consider it very rare, and the exact mechanism remained uncertain for many years.

-It has long been suspected that mechanisms for painful PN range from mitochondrial damage to up-regulation of metalloproteinase causing ganglionopathies (of which I will write more about in the future).
+Many mechanisms have long been suspected for painful PN and they range from mitochondrial damage to up-regulation of metalloproteinase causing ganglionopathies (of which I will write more about in the future).

 On April 17, 2013, the FDA’s Center for Drug Evaluation and Research, Office of Surveillance and Epidemiology, issued an internal memo, that was obtained through the freedom of information act that elucidated the mechanism of PN as being mitochondrial toxicity (3).
 This, along with a tremendous push by victims of FQ toxicity, resulted in strengthen warnings for the whole class of FQ’s in 2016 along with recommendations for restriction of usage for certain clinical indications (4).

 Despite these warning, FQ prescription continued unabated with over 32 million prescriptions in the U.S. alone in 2015 (5).